Kat Slater: 2023–present

 Tommy continues to rebel against Kat and assaults her.
 She conceals this from the Slaters and Alfie, though they find out.
 After Tommy has an outburst and pours hot soup on Freddie, Jean reports him to social services.
 They later discover that Tommy has also been harming Bert and Ernie, and is placed in foster care with Zack Hudson (James Farrar).
 Kat is furious when she discovers that Jean has reported Tommy, but she eventually forgives her.
 Alfie supports Kat with Tommy, and they grow closer.
 After sharing a kiss, Kat and Alfie decide to reunite once again.
 Tommy moves back into the household, and Kat struggles to bond with him.
 When Tommy starts messaging someone online, Kat and Alfie become suspicious, but Tommy reveals that he has been using AI as a confidant.
 After it is revealed that Jean's partner, Harvey Monroe (Ross Boatman), has been cheating on her with Kathy Cotton (Gillian Taylforth), Kat sacks him.
 She then embarks on a new business venture with Cheeky (Keith Bartlett), unaware that Harvey and Kathy are also partners in the business.
 When Jean discovers this, she slaps Kat in public.
 As the new venture is a limousine renting business for weddings, Alfie suggests that he and Kat be the couple in their advertisements; Kat accepts, and they become engaged.
 At Kat and Alfie's joint stag and hen do, Jean is caught by Harvey and Kat trying to set off the fire alarm.
 Later, Kat and Jean reconcile.
-After the party, Kat finds a pornographic website open on the laptop and is shocked.
-She believes that Alfie was the one using the website and worries that he no longer sees her as attractive.
+After the party, Kat is shocked to find a pornographic website open on the laptop.
+She believes that it was Alfie using the website and worries that he no longer sees her as attractive.
 When Alfie turns Kat down, she is devastated, but Alfie reveals that he has been unable to sleep with her because of the effects of his prostate cancer.
-They then use an enhancement that allows Alfie to consummate their relationship, and it is later discovered that Tommy was the one who was watching pornography.
+They then use an enhancement that allows Alfie to consummate their relationship, and it is later discovered that it was Tommy watching pornography.
 On Kat and Alfie's wedding day, Kat begins to have doubts, especially when the limousine is stolen.
-She then declares that she doesn't want to marry Alfie, but ultimately changes her mind, going through with the ceremony.
+She then declares that she does not want to marry Alfie, but ultimately changes her mind, going through with the ceremony.
 Although the ceremony is not legally binding, they eventually marry at a registry office.
 After Stacey gains money from a life insurance policy, she buys the Queen Victoria for Kat, making her landlady once again.